 The SRFB grant review process is coordinated by Lead Entities, like the Snohomish Basin Salmon Recovery Forum (SBSRF), which are local organizations that solicit projects from their geographic areas, organize technical and community reviews of the proposals, and present the best of them to the SRFB for approval.
 Successful proposals will support recovery strategies identified in the Snohomish River Basin Salmon Conservation Plan (view plan (PDF)) (view appendices).

-*All applicants must submit a Notice of Intent to be considered for the 2018 grant round
+*All applicants must submit a Notice of Intent and be listed on the 4-Year Work Plan to be considered for the 2020 grant round

 *Available funds could change pending returned funds and upcoming SRFB decisions and legislative appropriations.